SLHS Task Management Program

-The implementation of this program is in direct response to the current student need for this type of support.
-This program has been put in place to assist students with time management, prioritizing, planning, self-advocating, organization, and trouble-shooting.
-These skills, collectively, are referred to as Executive Functioning skills, and are often an area of challenge for students with attention deficits.
+At SLHS, we endeavor to meet the needs of all our students and set them up for success to the best of our ability.
+The task management program is in place to assist students with time management, prioritizing, planning, self-advocating, organization, and trouble-shooting.
+These skills, collectively, are referred to as Executive Functioning skills and are often an area of challenge for students with attention deficits.
 These skills are sometimes a student’s only academic challenge.

-Each student has unique needs, so support may range from 1-3 sessions per week.
+Each student has unique needs, so support may range from 1-3 individual sessions per week with the Task Management coordinator.
 Sessions are generally 20 minutes.
 Sessions occur before school, after school, during lunch, and/or on a pull-out basis from flexible electives if appropriate.

 Goals of these slots include: